18. Saved By Grace – What Does That Mean?

 (Matt 5:48) Jesus said, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”

 God’s standard never falls short of complete righteousness and holiness.
-Anything less than perfection is sin.
+Anything less than perfection is a sin.

 Think about heaven for a moment.
 Heaven is a place of the “no more’s” – no more tears, no more sadness, no more pain, no more sickness, no more death.

 All of those things are caused by sin.
-The “no more’s” don’t exist in heaven because sin does not exist in heaven.
-Heaven will be wonderful, not only because God will be there, but also because of what will not be there – sin.
+The “no more tears, sadness, pain, etc.” don’t exist in heaven because sin does not exist in heaven.
+Heaven will be wonderful, not only because God will be there, but also because of what will NOT be there – SIN.
 Therefore SINNERS will not be in heaven!

 Is God’s Standard Of Perfection Even Attainable? – YES!